upempty/pynote/django.md

 Superuser created successfully.
 (venv3) ➜  django3-blog git:(master)

-To use "run without debug" in "Debug" Menu if object_list is not variable issue
+To use "run without debug" in "Debug" Menu if object_list is not variable issue.
 ```